armory/documentation/_operator_reference/armory.md

 - `enabled`: true or false.
 - `templateOrg`: SCM organization or namespace where application and template repositories are located.
+- `templateRepo`: SCM repository where module templates are located
 - `githubToken`: GitHub token.
 - `githubEndpoint`: (Default: https://api.github.com) Github API endpoint.
 Useful if you’re using Github Enterprise.
 - `stashUsername`: Stash username.